lexach91/Django-social-network-PP4/TESTING.md

 ### Solved bugs

+- There was a bug when the user was trying to create a post or a comment, the button could be clicked multiple times and user was getting an error message about sending an empty post or comment.
+This bug was fixed by adding a disabled attribute to the button and not allowing the user to click it again, until the post or comment was created.

+- There was a bug when the user was trying to register a profile was not created automatically and error 500 was returned.
+This bug was fixed by creating signals that are connected to the user model, and when the user is created, the signal is sent to create the profile as well.

+- There was a bug when user was trying to change avatar, all avatars were changed on the page, including the other users' avatars.
+This bug was fixed by specifying the selector to find the avatars for the current user only and change them.

 ### Known bugs

 - There is a bug with saving timezone aware datetime objects in the database.
 It is always saved in UTC timezone.
 I tried to use built-in `use tz` feature of django, but it did not work.
 I also tried to modify the save method of models to use `timezone.now()` instead of `datetime.now()`, but it did not work either.
 I installed `django-easy-timezones` and tried to use it, but it did not work as well.
 I decided to leave it as it is and just use `timesince` filter in django templates to humanize the displayed time.